01mf02/jq-lang-spec/semantics.typ

 - $n$ or $s$: Returns the value corresponding to the number $n$ or string $s$.
 - $var(x)$: Returns the value currently bound to the variable $var(x)$, by looking it up in the context.
-  Wellformedness of the filter (as defined in @hir) ensures that such a value always exists.
+  Wellformedness of the filter (as defined in @mir) ensures that such a value always exists.
 - $[f]$: Creates an array from the output of $f$, using the operator defined in @values.
 - ${}$: Creates an empty object.
 - ${var(x): var(y)}$: Creates an object from the values bound to $var(x)$ and $var(y)$,